 Sandra Young Purohit

-Sandra is a member of the government relations team where she currently focuses on federal legislation to ensure that border security is responsive to environmental needs of our border regions.
-Sandra also works on Arctic wildlife issues including efforts to ban aerial hunting of wolves in Alaska and protecting the Arctic National Wildlife Refuge.
-She tracks global warming, renewable fuels, and Outer Continental Shelf (OCS) drilling legislation as well.
+Sandra is a member of the government relations team where she currently focuses on federal legislation to protect national wildlife refuges, national forests and other public lands.
+Sandra also works on Arctic wildlife issues including protecting the Arctic National Wildlife Refuge.
+She tracks legislative efforts to undermine national environmental and wildlife laws and works to build legislative support for science-based public land management.

 Sandra Purohit has a Bachelor’s degree in Economics and Environmental Policy from American University.
 As part of a joint-degree program, Sandra also earned a Master’s in Public Finance and Management and a Law degree from the University of Maryland.